jensstockhausen/MicroPythonProjects/Tutorial/README.md

 # Tutorial

-Short walktrough to get an small ESP8266 project up and running.
+Short walkthrough to get an small ESP8266 project up and running.

-Create one project and copy the files from the steps or adjust your files
+Use the project folder as your sandbox and work on these files based on the examples in the steps folder.

+Run the `setup_venv.sh` to setup your virtual env for python.

 ## Step 1